nro-bot/aprilhunt/Welcome to mini hunt!.md

 * * *

-# A sticky situation 🌶️
+# A Sticky Situation 🌶️

 |:-------------|:
 | Bills and coins |	BACON |